 The isochrones can be downloaded manually or the package ezPadova-2 can be used to automatically fetch them from the site.
 I describe both possibilities below.

-The current version of the code only recognizes a handful of photometric systems from those available at CMD, but an upcoming version (v0.2.0) will extend ASteCA to support all systems present in the CMD service.
+The current version of the code supports all the photometric systems from available at the CMD service.

 4.1.1.
 Manual download¶

 They isochrone files must follow a naming convention and be stored in a

 convention that makes them readable and identifiable to the code.

 The steps to manually download and store the files are:

 1. The CMD isochrones files must be downloaded using the Sequence of isochrones of constant metallicity, Z option.
 That is, isochrones of the same metallicity must all be stored in the same file.

 2. Each file must have the name of the metallicity that characterizes it.

 For example, if you download a sequence of isochrones with metallicity

 z=0.019, then the file should be called